Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## PropagationService API ##

 The `PropagationService` is a REST network service which returns JSON encoded responses.
 It is currently just a mock-up and handles only the case of radial propagation with a fixed speed.
-It uses the `GeometryService`.
+It uses the `GeometryService` and is built using the Spyne toolkit (<http://spyne.io>).

 The following function is implemented: